Biology Undergraduate Handbook

 We hope you use this information to develop your personal goals at Penn State.
-You will also find information here about the Biology Undergraduate Advising Office and how we can help make your time at Penn State a success.
+You will also find information here about the Department of Biology Undergraduate Advising Office and how they can make your time at Penn State a success.

 Biology Program Goals

 The Penn State Biology program aims to provide students with an overview of the general principles of biology, including molecular, cellular, genetic, organismal, community and evolutionary perspectives.
 With this broad goal in mind, biology graduates will: understand the dynamic nature of biology; see how the scientific principles of nature further the understanding of life; and appreciate how these principles provide an essential pillar of knowledge for society.

 After completion of the core courses, students focus their last two years of study in one of six biology options.
 Students investigate current scientific knowledge in this area by constructing a flexible academic platform supporting future career paths.
 Graduates of the Penn State Biology program will: Have acquired diversified knowledge appropriate to their individual goals; understand formal experimental design through laboratory experiences and authentic research opportunities; have the ability to analyze, interpret and summarize data in order to solve problems relevant to the discipline; be effective in communicating biological concepts and ideas using both oral and written formats with the highest academic integrity; and have a foundation to pursue career paths in professional schools, graduate schools, or entry into the workforce.